Junaid-Hussain/MB-200-Dynamics365CustomerEngagementCore-/Instructions/Labs/LAB[MB-200]_M04L02_App_Fundamentals.md

 2. Click on the ellipses button of the new screen and click **Rename**.

-3. Rename the Screen **takeAssessmentScreen.** *Note:* It is always good to give components a good name so when you reference them later there will not be confusion.
+3. Rename the Screen **takeAssessmentScreen.** *Note:* It is always good to give components a good name so when you reference them later there will not be any confusion.

 4. Select the **mainScreen**.